cjmerzbacher/met2vec/README.md

 ```
 python trainer.py -h
 ```
-The only required arguments are `-d` (dataset folder) and a final `main_folder` which the VAE and a `losses.csv` file will be saved to.
+The only required arguments are `-d` (dataset folder) and a final `main_folder` (where the VAE and a `losses.csv` file will be saved to) are required, but generally other arguments are required.
 As an example:
 ```
 python trainer.py -d ./data/samples/new_dataset/ -e 32 --lr 0.0001 ./data/models/test/
 ```